Advertiser Disclosure

 Reciprocal benefits coming soon for MileagePlus and TrueBlue frequent flyers.
 Image Credit: United

 Travelers will also be able to book flights for both JetBlue and United via the website or app of the other airline.
-As the relationship is an interline agreement — rather than a codeshare — JetBlue flights would not operate under a United Airlines flight number, and vice versa.
-Both airlines will also continue to operate completely separately when it comes to the pricing of fares, new routes, and promotions.
+As the relationship is an interline agreement — rather than a codeshare — JetBlue flights won’t operate under a United Airlines flight number, and vice versa.
+Both airlines will also continue to operate separately when it comes to the pricing of fares, new routes, and promotions.

 Hot Tip: